connorrothschild/v4/src/routes/post/svelte-reactivity.md

 ## Side note: A label with multiple meanings

-One quirk of `$` in Svelte is that it can mean totally different things in different contexts.
+One quirk of the dollar sign in Svelte is that it can mean totally different things in different contexts.
 In particular, `$` could be used to:

 1. Access a store value (e.g. `$myStore`)
 2. Insert a variable into a template literal string (e.g.